mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   og_image: images/good-developers-bad-tests/cover.jpg
 ---

 Congratulations!
 You've finally written so many lines of code that you can afford your very own beach house.
-Money is no object, so you hire Peter Keating, world famous architect.
+Money is no object, so you hire Peter Keating, world-famous architect.
 He gained his reputation with skyscrapers, but he assures you that he has brilliant plans for your beachfront property.

 Months later, you arrive at the grand unveiling.
 Your new home is an imposing five-story behemoth of steel, concrete, and reflective glass.
-You enter through a set of revolving doors and find a reception desk backed by an elevator bank.
+You track sand onto the marble floor as you pass through the revolving doors.
+You're greeted by a reception desk which sits in front of an elevator bank.
 Upstairs, your master bedroom and three guest rooms are just four adjoining office cubicles.

 {% include image.html file="cover.jpg" alt="Architect presenting skyscraper on the beach" max_width="800px" img_link=true %}

 Peter Keating, expert architect, can't understand why you're disappointed.
 "I followed **all** the best practices," he tells you, defensively.
 The walls are three feet thick because structural integrity is important to a building.
 Therefore, your home is *better* than the breezy, light-filled homes neighboring it.
-You may not have large oceanside windows, but Keating tells you that such windows are not best practice &mdash; they reduce energy efficiency and distract office workers.
+You may not have large, oceanside windows, but Keating tells you that such windows are not best practice &mdash; they reduce energy efficiency and distract office workers.

 Too often, software developers approach unit testing with the same flawed thinking.
-They mechanically apply all the "rules" they learned in production code and fail to examine whether the same techniques apply to tests.
+They mechanically apply all the "rules" they learned in production code without examining whether they're appropriate for tests.
 As a result, they build skyscrapers at the beach.

 # Test code is not like other code

 Production code is all about abstractions.
 Good production code hides complexity in well-scoped functions and beautiful class hierarchies.
 It allows the reader to navigate a large system with ease, diving down into the details or jumping up to a higher level of abstraction.

 Test code is a different beast.
-Tests should have as little abstraction as possible.
-Every layer of indirection makes it more difficult to understand exactly what a test is doing.
-Tests are a diagnostic tool, so it should be as simple and obvious as possible.
+Every layer of abstraction in a test makes it harder to understand.
+Tests are a diagnostic tool, so they should be as simple and obvious as possible.

 **Good production code is well-factored; good test code is *obvious*.**
 {: .notice--info}

 {% include image.html file="dane-deaner-272363-unsplash-cropped.jpg" alt="Image of a ruler" img_link=true max_width="325px" class="align-right" link_url="https://unsplash.com/photos/JNpmCYZID68" %}

 Think of a ruler.
-It's been around in roughly the same form for hundreds of years because it's simple and easy to interpret.
+It's existed unchanged for hundreds of years because it's simple and easy to interpret.
 Suppose I invented a new ruler that measured in "abstract ruler units."
 Users could convert from "ruler units" to inches or centimeters with a conversion chart.

 If I offered such a ruler to a carpenter, they'd smack me in the face with it.
 When they use a ruler, they want the simplest answer and minimal layers of abstraction.

 Good test code is the same way.
 It should minimize the reader's cognitive load.